ppKrauss/openCitation/README.md

 Report summary:

-* `./reports/inferred-br.csv` - Inferred licenses for Brazilian legislation and its law-documents.
+* `./reports/inferredLicense-BR.csv` - Inferred licenses for Brazilian legislation and its law-documents.
-* ...
+* ... please navigate and check where you can collaborate ...

 ### Methodology
 After `lawDocsRepos` and `lawDocs` sheets  are filled, and  demand on a *inferred license* confirmed: